rido-min/pnp-ppr-sample-spec/README.md

 </details>

+The device must adapt the current temperature until it reaches the target, during the process the current temperature should be reported via telemetry and updating the currentTemperature property.

-Users can use IoT Explorer or the CloudApplication to set the TargetTemperature, the device must adapt the current temperature until it reaches the target temperature and then stops sending.
+Users can use IoT Explorer or the CloudApplication to update the TargetTemperature and see how the device reacts to the change.

 ### CloudAplication